rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 > beyond the defined limit.
 > The pod will be terminated in case it constantly tries to use more memory than
 > what is defined and will give OOM(Out of Memory) error in the logs.

+> [!NOTE] By default kubernetes doesn't have a cpu or memory request limit set.